5 Ways to Speed Up Your Immigration Case in 2025

 • Form I-140: For EB-1C (multinational managers) and EB-2 NIW.

 The premium processing clock starts upon USCIS receipt of a properly filed Form I-907 and pauses during RFEs or NOIDs.
-Premium processing fees vary depending on the specific form and visa classification; to find out the exact fee for your petition, visit the USCIS fee schedule here: https://www.uscis.gov/g-1055
+Premium processing fees vary depending on the form and visa classification.
+The applicable fee for your petition can be found on the USCIS Fee Schedule page.

 One thing to keep in mind is that premium processing comes with several limitations.
 It is not available for family-based petitions, such as Form I-130 for family-sponsored immigrants or Form I-485 for adjustment of status.
 It also does not apply to most humanitarian programs, including asylum applications.
 Furthermore, in cases involving background checks, national security clearances, or internal USCIS reviews that cannot be accelerated, the timeline for a decision may still be extended despite the premium processing request.